llazzaro/chess_configurations/README.rst

               A python package to easily handling deps and code installation
 * 03/09/2016: Working code with 85% coverage. added pytest benchmark to start performance tunning.
               Ideas: more cuts on the backtracking. remove a slow function in the Piece objects
+* 03/09/2016: After all unit test done.
+The idea is to optimize the O(n^2) inside the backtracking.
+              I will add a list of available places

 Credits
 ---------